phpearth/docs/quality/code-quality.md

----
-title: "Writing Quality Code and Code Analysis"
+# Writing Quality Code and Code Analysis
-updated: "October 9, 2016"
-permalink: "/article/testing-and-quality/php-and-code-quality/"
-redirect_from: "/faq/testing-and-quality/php-and-code-quality/"
----

 Beside writing tests, there are more factors that affect the quality of your code.
 Let's check some tools for PHP that can improve your code quality.